 Tarun Khanna, Jorge Paulo Lemann Professor of Business Administration.
 Corporate strategy of diversified business.

-Josh Lerner, Jacob H. Schiff Professor of Investment Banking.
+Josh Lerner, Jacob H. Schiff Professor of Investment Banking, Unit Head, Entrepreneurial Management.
 Venture capital, private equity, and intellectual property.

 Nathan Nunn, Professor of Economics.
 International trade, economic development, economic history.

 Felix Oberholzer-Gee, Andreas Andresen Professor of Business Administration.
 Senior Associate Dean for International Development.
 Strategy.

 Ariel Pakes, Thomas Professor of Economics.
 Industrial organization and econometrics.